glomadrian/Grav/README.md

 ## Animation generator
-The animation generator takes care about the position, size and properties animation.
-The animation generator can be one or an array of animation generators
+The animation generator takes care of the position, size and properties animation.
+The animation generator can be one or an array of animation generators.

 ### Single animation generator